Steps to Help Your Dog Lose Weight

 Low-calorie snacks like carrots are fine in moderation, but if you give too many, it can lead to diarrhea.
 And you’re better off eliminating table scraps altogether.

-You’ll also want to start weighing your dog each week to monitor his progress.
+You’ll also want to start weighing your dog weekly to monitor his progress.

 I know it’s hard.
 You love your dog and want him to be happy.
 But food isn’t the only way to show your affection.
 Consider replacing treats with attention or playtime with a favorite toy.